MatteoBriscini/IOT-project/IOT_project1/iotDoc.md

 ## **Requirements summary**
 ![alt text](img\sensor_schema.png)<br>
 The project goal is to implement parking occupancy node, on an ESP32 connected with the HC-SR04 ultrasonic distance sensor (as represented in the schematic above). <br>
-using esp_now for wifi communication purposes and a battery as an alimentation supply.
+Using esp_now for wifi communication purposes and a battery as an alimentation supply.
 > **note:** the parking is considered OCCUPIED if the measured distance is less than 50 cm

 ## **Implementation**